Prophet - The Poetry Shop

 English

-Kahlil Gibran (1883–1931) was born in Bsharri, in what is now Lebanon, and emigrated to the United States as a child, settling in Boston.
-Writing in both Arabic and English, he became one of the best-selling poets of all time.
-His prose-poem collection The Prophet (Alfred A. Knopf, 1923), presented as the teachings of a wise man departing from a city, has never been out of print and has been translated into more than one hundred languages.
-His Arabic works, including The Broken Wings (1912) and Spirits Rebellious (1908), shaped modern Arabic literature.
-He studied art in Paris and was deeply influenced by William Blake and Friedrich Nietzsche.
+Kahlil Gibran (1883–1931) was born in Bsharri, in present-day Lebanon, then part of the Ottoman Empire, and emigrated as a child to Boston.
+Writing in both Arabic and English, he became one of the best-selling poets in history.
+His prose-poem collection The Prophet (Alfred A. Knopf, 1923) has remained in print and has been translated into more than one hundred languages.
+His Arabic works include Spirits Rebellious (1908) and The Broken Wings (1912).
+With support from patron Mary Haskell, he studied art at the Académie Julian in Paris.
 He died in New York at forty-eight.